Top 10 Less Crowded Treks in Nepal : Hidden Himalayan Adventures

 In Nepal Remote Treks pass through national parks, including Langtang, Annapurna Conservation Area, Kanchenjunga Conservation Area, Rara National Park and Shey Phoksundo National Park.
 Here is where you might be lucky to find some rare animals such as the red panda, snow leopard and the Himalayan tahr.
 The nature is quite thrilling with the change of rhododendron forest and wildflowers to small shrubs with the altitude.

-Glacial Lakes, High Mountain Passes and Panorama
+Glacial Lakes, High Mountain Passes, and Panorama

 The restricted treks in Nepal reward you with the views of crystal clear glacial lakes such as the turquoise gem of Phoksundo and Rara shining on the peaks.
 Through passes such as Larkya and Thorong La, where the air is thinner and you are challenged, 360-degree roaring views of the mountain will make you feel you are at the top of the world!
 Thousands of years old glaciers cut valleys resembling frozen rivers and morning sun shines on snow peaks to color pyramids with pink and gold.

-Sense Of Accomplishment
+Sense of Accomplishment

 It is a matter of great pride to complete remote treks, as the adventures really test your limits.
-You've walked where few dare like crossing high passes that put even seasoned mountaineers to the test, and survived in areas where nature dictates all.
-Every hard day builds you stronger and winning the goal is like climbing a mountain.
+You've walked where few dare, like crossing high passes that put even seasoned mountaineers to the test, and survived in areas where nature dictates all.
+Every hard day builds you stronger, and winning the goal is like climbing a mountain.

 Most of the most remote treks are classified into moderate to strenuous categories because they go to high altitudes and difficult terrains in remote areas with limited accessibility.
 Moderate treks such as the Tamang Heritage Trek 6-7 hours a day of quite steep sections, although they can be handled by a somewhat fitter beginner.
-Challenging treks like Upper Dolpo and Manaslu Circuit takes 7-8 hours of tricky paths every day with huge passes situated above 5,000 meters which makes the air so thin and every step more complicated.
-Your level of fitness will determine the adventure that will suit you accompanied by an expert local guide.
+Challenging treks like Upper Dolpo and Manaslu Circuit take 7-8 hours of tricky paths every day with huge passes situated above 5,000 meters, which makes the air so thin and every step more complicated.
+Your level of fitness will determine the adventure that will suit you, accompanied by an expert local guide.

 Restricted Area permits are not issued to individuals and you must book the restricted area permits with licensed trekking companies such asDestination Himalaya Treks and Expedition who will do all the paperwork on your behalf.
 They will need a copy of your passport, a few passport-size photographs, and your elaborate itinerary at least 15 days before the start of your trek.
 The company then files your application with the Department of Immigration in Kathmandu and pays all fees to secure your permits for you.
 They also take care of the necessary guiding and porter arrangements, as you are not allowed to trek alone in restricted areas.

-Spring And Autumn: Safe, Clear Views And Ideal Weather
+Spring and Autumn: Safe, Clear Views, And Ideal Weather

-Spring (March to May) and autumn (September to November) are a graceful gift given by nature to the trekkers as these times provide the best clear skies and temperatures and safe trail conditions that make remote trekking worthwhile.
+Spring (March to May) and autumn (September to November) are a graceful gift given by nature to the trekkers, as these times provide the best clear skies and temperatures and safe trail conditions that make remote trekking worthwhile.
 Spring provides an added attraction with rhododendrons blooming and turning mountainsides into flower festivals, while autumn shows crystal clear mountain views after the monsoons have cleansed the atmosphere.

 In addition to this period, the daily temperature would be approximately 15-20 degrees Celsius at lower elevations, which would make hiking quite comfortable, not too hot, and not too cold.
 It is not uncommon to have days of stable weather, so there is no fear of being caught by some of the surprise storms or other dangerous conditions.
 Most importantly, the trails will be dry and safe with hardly any chance of landslides or rivers that have to be crossed during the monsoon season.